Using Logic Apps to interact with ChatGPT

 and many more.

-The future for AI is very promising as technology continues to evolve and improve rapidly.
+The future of AI is very promising as technology continues to evolve rapidly.
 It will bring potential developments and advancements we can expect to see in the future.
 One of them will be increasing automation.
 AI is already being used to automate many tasks in various industries, and this trend is expected to continue.
 As AI algorithms become more sophisticated, we can expect to see even more automation, particularly in fields such as manufacturing, logistics, and transportation.

 Overall, the future for AI is bright, and we can expect to see continued advancements and innovations that will have a significant impact on our lives.
 However, it is important to approach these developments cautiously and ensure that AI is developed and used responsibly and ethically.